Our History

 Once Upon a Meal

-Once Upon a Meal is a feeding ministry that uses our Lodge building every week to prepare and deliver 300+ meals to individuals in the Omaha community who are facing homelessness.
-Their dedication to those in need aligns directly with Masonry's core principle of Charity, and we are proud to provide the space that makes their work possible.
+Once Upon a Meal is a feeding ministry that uses our building each week to prepare and deliver 300-plus meals to people in the Omaha community who are facing homelessness.
+The organization's dedication to those in need aligns directly with Masonry's core principle of charity, and we are proud to provide the space that makes this work possible.

 Our Building